lyznne/Konsole-night_Theme/README.md

 ## License

-This theme is released under the [MIT License](https://opensource.org/licenses/MIT).
+This theme is released under the [Business Source License (BSL)](/LICENSE.md).

+The BSL is a license that allows you to use, modify, and distribute the software under certain terms and conditions.
+Please review the [BSL license text](/LICENSE.md). for more details.

 ---